 Guidelines and rules for the Hunting Instinct Test were approved by the PBGVCA Board of Directors in May of 2000 and published in the June 2000 Saber Tails.
 In March of 2001 PBGV owners from across the country and their hounds gathered in Concord, NC for the first Hunting Instinct Test.
-The PBGVCA Rules and Standard Procedures were approved in 2008 and later revised in 2010.
-AKC Parent Club Performance Title Recognition is now available for Junior, Senior, and Master Hunter titles.
-The PBGVCA hunt program has now expanded to include venues in North Carolina, New Jersey, Wisconsin, South Carolina, and Indiana.
+The PBGVCA Rules and Standard Procedures were approved in 2008 and most recently revised in 2015.
+AKC Parent Club Performance Title Recognition is now available for Parent Club Junior, Senior, and Master Hunter titles.
+The PBGVCA hunt program has now expanded to include venues in Illinois, Indiana, Iowa, Ohio, Pennsylvania, New Jersey, North Carolina, South Carolina, and Wisconsin.

 PBGVs Hunt Video Tally Ho!
 Aroo!

 What should I bring to the hunt?